B.S. (1973) – Manhattan College, Bronx, NY (Physics)

 Postdoctoral Fellow (1981) – University of Toronto, Toronto, Canada (Membrane Biochemistry)

-Campbell’s work has led to the identification of the molecular and genetic basis of several forms of muscular dystrophy and provided a clearer understanding of muscular dystrophy disease processes.
-Campbell’s findings have already greatly improved the diagnosis of muscular dystrophy and point to strategies for developing therapies for these devastating inherited neuromuscular diseases.
+Dr. Campbell's work has led to the identification of the molecular and genetic basis of several forms of muscular dystrophy and provided a clearer understanding of muscular dystrophy disease processes.
+Dr. Campbell's findings have already greatly improved the diagnosis of muscular dystrophy, and they point to strategies for developing therapies for these devastating inherited neuromuscular diseases.

-"Our laboratory's early studies a the University of Iowa focused on elucidating the structure and function of calcium channels in skeletal muscle.
+“Our laboratory’s early studies at the University of Iowa focused on elucidating the structure and function of calcium channels in skeletal muscle.
 For the past twenty years, however, we have actively investigated the molecular pathogenesis of muscular dystrophy.
-Our laboratory has used biochemical, cell biological, genetic and physiological techniques to identify and define disease mechanisms that cause various forms of muscular dystrophy.
-In doing so, we cloned and characterized dystroglycan, and demonstrated that it links the cytoskeleton to the extracellular matrix in skeletal muscle.
-Our studies on dystroglycancell membrane integrity and its role in the molecular pathogenesis of glycosylation-deficient”
+Our laboratory has used biochemical, cell biological, genetic, and physiological techniques to identify and define disease mechanisms that cause various forms of muscular dystrophy.
+In doing so, we cloned and characterized dystroglycan and demonstrated that it links the cytoskeleton to the extracellular matrix in skeletal muscle.
+Our studies on dystroglycan have since led to significant insights into its basic function as an extracellular matrix receptor in skeletal muscle, its role in the maintenance of muscle-cell membrane integrity, and its role in the molecular pathogenesis of glycosylation-deficient muscular dystrophy.”